How to get Error Line Number in c# Exception [Complete Guide]

 Automating Error Line Number Extraction through Static Code Analysis

-Static code analysis tools scan source code without executing it, analyzing code patterns, identifying potential issues, and suggesting improvements.
+Static code analysis tools scan source code without executing it, for example analyzing code patterns, identifying potential issues, and suggesting improvements.
 These tools can also extract error line numbers from exceptions encountered during the analysis process.

-By integrating static code analysis tools into your development workflow, you can automate the extraction of error line numbers and gain insights into potential problem areas before even running the code.
-This proactive approach allows developers to detect and address issues early on, reducing the likelihood of exceptions occurring in the first place.
+By integrating static code analysis tools into your development workflow, you can automate the extraction of error line numbers and gain better insights into potential problem areas before even running the code.
+This proactive approach allows you to detect and address issues early on, reducing the likelihood of exceptions occurring in the first place.

 Conclusion